Being parents, we all want our kids to do well and achieve their goals.

 The book is designed to help teens navigate the challenges of adolescence and develop a strong sense of self.

-The author gives teens advice and guidance on a variety of topics, such as self-discovery, body image, and learning to appreciate your strengths.
+The author gives teens advice and guidance on various topics, such as self-discovery, body image, and learning to appreciate your strengths.

 12. Gratitude: A Journal for Teens by Scarlet Paolicchi